-This 10-day Mexico roadtrip itinerary starts and ends in Cancun with overnight stops in Akumal, Uxmal, and Merida.
-It is easy to do a roadtrip from Cancun, which includes plenty of Mayan ruins, the beach, and animal encounters.
+This 10-day Mexico road trip from Cancun includes overnight stops in Akumal, Uxmal, and Merida before returning to Cancun.
+It is easy to do a road trip from Cancun, which includes plenty of Mayan ruins, the beach, and animal encounters.

 Day 1 – Cancun